5 minutes read

 • Plumbing systems connected to heating applications

 CPVC pipes also resist corrosion and mineral scaling, which helps maintain consistent water flow and pressure within the plumbing system.
-In many residential projects, high-quality solutions such as BirlaNu CPVC Pipes & Fittings are incorporated into plumbing networks to support efficient hot and cold-water distribution.
+In many residential projects, high-quality CPVC pipes and fittings - such as those offered by BirlaNu - are incorporated into plumbing networks to support efficient hot and cold-water distribution.

 HDPE pipes